cakephp/docs/en/installation/advanced-installation.rst

 CakePHP publishes a PEAR package that you can install using the PEAR installer.
 Installing with the PEAR installer can simplify sharing CakePHP libraries across multiple applications.
-To install CakePHP with pear you'll need to do the following::
+To install CakePHP with PEAR you'll need to do the following::

     pear channel-discover pear.cakephp.org